 What sets Summerfuel apart from other summer study programs?

-As an independent organization specializing in summer programs, Summerfuel offers programs that address the needs of the whole student—academic, personal, and extracurricular.
-Unlike many summer programs offered by institutions, Summerfuel can dedicate itself year round to developing the best programs and to training the most effective staff.
+As an independent organization specializing in summer programs, Summerfuel offers programs that address the needs of the student comprehensively—academic, personal and extracurricular.
+Unlike many summer programs offered by colleges and universities themselves Summerfuel can dedicate itself year round to developing the best academic and extracurricular programs and to training the most effective staff.
 Compared to other independent summer organizations, Summerfuel prides itself on prioritizing high quality academics and high quality extracurriculars.
-Our unique combination of excellent locations, quality academics, careful supervision, exciting weekend excursions and extensive recreational programming have resulted in over twenty years of success in running summer programs.
+Our unique combination of excellent locations, quality academics, careful supervision, exciting weekend excursions and extensive recreational programming have resulted in over thirty years of success in running summer programs.

 It’s summer.
 Will I have fun on a Summerfuel program?

-Summerfuel is well aware that this is your summer vacation and we strive to make sure that we balance academics with a great deal of fun.
-Once classes are over, you’ll find an amazing variety of afternoon and evening activities and weekend trips.
+Summerfuel is well aware of the academic pressures today and know that this is your summer vacation, so we strive to ensure that we balance academics with a great deal of fun.
+Once classes are over, you will find an amazing variety of afternoon and evening activities and weekend trips.
 Perhaps the greatest source of fun comes from the unique opportunity to live in a community with a group of diverse and enthusiastic friends from all over the world.
 Over and over our students tell us, “It was the best summer I’ve ever had.”

 Can I talk to families who have attended a Summerfuel program in the past?

-Absolutely!
-Summerfuel has a list of students who have agreed to serve as references.
+Certainly, Summerfuel has a list of students who have kindly agreed to serve as references.
 Please call or email the Summerfuel office to get the name(s) of students and parents who are able to tell you first-hand about the Summerfuel program of your choice.

 Can I meet someone from Summerfuel before making a decision?

-Check our schedule of informational meetings to see if a Summerfuel representative will be visiting a city near you.
-If you cannot attend an informational meeting, a representative will be happy to discuss our programs and answer any questions you have over the phone.
+With pleasure, please check our schedule of informational meetings to see if a Summerfuel representative will be visiting a city near you.
+If you cannot attend an informational meeting, please feel free meet with us in our offices in New York City’s Flatiron District.
+Of course, we are always happy to discuss our programs and answer any questions you may have over the phone.

 Applying to College